Montimage/mmt-on-x/blogs/mmt-on-x-intro.md

 ls -la ~/mmt-reports
 ```

 You'll see several CSV files containing various analyses of your network traffic.
+For a detailed explanation of the report formats and data structure, refer to the [MMT Data Format Documentation](https://github.com/Montimage/mmt-probe/blob/master/docs/data-format.md).

 ### Step 6: Stop Monitoring When Finished